Ray Peat (an American scientist with a growing following amongst personal trainers) suggests Essential Fatty Acids (EFAs) are actually not essential.

 In the past I had several clients who’s lumbar spines would make an audible or at least palpable click during hip extension in their lumbar spines.
 I’ve also seen it during rotation and flexion but only rarely.
 I’ve never noted it during side flexion but I’m sure it occurs.

-Initially I regressed the exercises, addressed gut issues and gradually progressed the clients back to the same exercises over time as they got stronger and this worked well.
-However, later I found that...
+Initially, I regressed the exercises, addressed gut issues and gradually progressed the clients back to the...

 Pain over the hips is frequently a result of dysfunction in the thoracolumbar junction.
 Kellgren (1939) first established that injection of the thoracolumbar interspinous ligaments in healthy volunteers resulted in pain over the hips.
 Later, McCall et al (1979) produced similar patterns by injecting the upper lumbar facet joints.